gordonlkc/gatsby-netlify-cms/src/pages/about/index.md

 seo:
   browserTitle: About | JavaScript Wakanda
   description: >-
-    JavaScript Wakanda is a meetup group that holds monthly meetups where JavaScript developers get together for presentations and to meet others in the community.
+    JavaScript Wakanda is a article group that holds monthly articles where JavaScript developers get together for presentations and to meet others in the community.
   title: About | JS Wakanda